CASE STUDY

 Autofill Based on Past Sessions

-Translating Research Insights into Design Choices
+Translating Research into Design: Admin Features

 Top 5 Admin-Facing Features